locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 ^^^^^^^^^

 This hint will trigger the creation of 24-byte records, instead of the standard 16.
-It should be the name of an attribute that will be used to general the label for each record.
+It should be the name of an attribute that will be used to generate the label for each record.

 BIN_SORT
 ^^^^^^^^